-While living in an unprecedented reality of a socially distanced life, it’s important that this doesn’t translate to disconnecting from loved ones and things that are important to us.
-Talk time on social apps has increased amidst COVID-19, but not as much as you might expect: with some demographics only seeing an increase of nine minutes per day.
+While living in an unprecedented reality of a socially distanced life, it’s important that this doesn’t translate to disconnecting from loved ones and what’s important to us.
+Talk time on social apps has increased amidst COVID-19, but not as much as you might expect.
+Some demographics only saw an increase of nine minutes per day.
 Studies have shown that maintaining healthy social relationships is important for preventing depression, and that social isolation plays a significant role in feelings of unhappiness and anxiety.
-The negative effects there have been compared to smoking 15 cigarettes a day.
+The negative effects are comparable to smoking 15 cigarettes a day.
 As humans, we have an innate longing to feel connected to people.

 Fortunately, there are ways to prioritize mental health and be socially connected as we remain physically distant.